Phones · Resale guide

 Insider Checks

-THE SPEAKER MESH TEST: Look closely at the speaker grilles at the bottom or top with a flashlight.
-If the mesh is perfectly clean and new-looking but the rest of the phone has wear, the speaker grille was likely replaced.
-Original meshes accumulate micro-dust that can’t be fully cleaned, and a replacement often happens after water damage or a cheap repair.
-This could indicate hidden water damage, a ₹1,000-2,000 risk.
+THE SPEAKER MESH TEST.
+Look closely at the speaker grilles at the bottom and the earpiece grille with a flashlight.
+If the mesh is perfectly clean and new-looking but the rest of the phone shows wear, the grilles might have been replaced—often after water damage.
+Original meshes accumulate micro-dust that can’t be fully cleaned.
+A speaker replacement due to water damage could be ₹1,500-3,000.

-THE SIM TRAY WATER INDICATOR: This is the most crucial check.
+THE SIM TRAY WATER INDICATOR.
 Remove the SIM tray and peer into the slot with a flashlight.
-You’ll see a tiny white/silver sticker (Liquid Contact Indicator, or LCI).
+You’ll see a tiny white or silver sticker, the Liquid Contact Indicator (LCI).
 If it’s pink or red, the phone has had significant water contact.
-This is a huge red flag, as internal corrosion might be present, leading to unpredictable failures later.
-Walk away from such a device unless it’s priced as a ‘parts’ phone (₹0-₹2,000).
+This is the first thing a repair shop checks.
+A red LCI means potential hidden corrosion and future component failures—this is a huge red flag, and repairs could range from ₹5,000 to the phone being a total loss.

-THE HAPTIC FEEDBACK TEST: Go to Settings > Sound & Vibration and try toggling vibration settings or typing on the keyboard.
-The haptic motor should produce a sharp, clean “tap” feeling, not a dull buzz or rattle.
-A weak or rattly vibration means the haptic engine is failing or has been replaced with a cheap knockoff, a repair that could cost ₹2,000-4,000.
+THE HAPTIC FEEDBACK TEST.
+Go to Settings > Sound & Vibration and look for haptic feedback settings.
+Toggle them on and off, and try typing on the keyboard.
+The haptic motor should produce a sharp, clean “tap” feeling.
+If it feels dull, buzzy, or rattly, the haptic motor is either failing or has been replaced with a cheap knockoff.
+This is a ₹1,500-3,000 repair.

 Common Scams to Watch For (India 2026)

-Google Account Lock (FRP): A phone might look fine, but after a factory reset, it asks for the previous owner’s Google account credentials (Factory Reset Protection).
-This renders the phone useless.
-ALWAYS insist the seller performs a factory reset in front of you and completes the initial setup to prove the lock is removed before you pay.
+Google FRP Lock.
+The phone might look fine, but after a factory reset, it asks for the previous owner’s Google account credentials.
+This renders the phone useless if you don’t have them.
+ALWAYS insist on the seller factory resetting the device in front of you and completing the initial setup process to ensure it’s free of any locks.

-Fake Battery Health Reading: Some apps or modified software can spoof a high battery health percentage.
-The real test is actual usage—if a phone shows 95% but dies in 3-4 hours of light use, the reading is fake.
-Use AccuBattery to get a better estimate, but also trust your gut and the phone’s actual performance.
+Fake Battery Health Reading.
+Some sellers use apps or software to spoof battery health readings to show a higher percentage than actual.
+The real test is actual usage—if the phone dies in 3-4 hours despite showing 90%+ health, the reading is fake.
+Use AccuBattery to get a more accurate estimate, but also factor in real-world drain during your inspection.

 Seller’s Guide — How to Maximize Your Motorola Edge 50 Resale

-Data Preparation is Key (30 minutes): Start by backing up all your data to Google One or a cloud service.
-Then, sign out of all your accounts: Google, WhatsApp, banking apps, and any other personal accounts.
-Remove your SIM card and any external memory card.
-Crucially, go to Settings > System > Reset options > Erase all data (factory reset).
-Make sure “Find My Device” is disabled before the reset – buyers can’t activate if it’s still linked to your account.
-This ensures your privacy and makes the phone ready for a new owner.
+First, back up all your data.
+Use Google One or any cloud service to save your photos, videos, contacts, and app data.
+Next, sign out of all accounts – your Google account (Settings > Accounts), WhatsApp, banking apps, and any other personal services.
+Then, remove your SIM card and any external memory card.
+Finally, perform a factory reset by going to Settings > System > Reset options > Erase all data (factory reset).
+This ensures all your personal information is completely wiped.
+Make sure “Find My Device” is disabled before the reset – buyers cannot activate the phone if it’s still linked to your account.

 Final Verdict — Should You Buy or Sell in 2026?

-For buyers: The Motorola Edge 50 in 2026 is an excellent choice for budget-conscious users who prioritize a great display, clean Android software, and a premium design over cutting-edge performance or the absolute latest camera tech.
-Look for units with at least 85% battery health, a scratch-free original screen, and preferably with the original charger and box.
-The ideal price band for a “Good” condition unit is ₹10,000-₹14,000.
-If your budget stretches slightly higher, consider a newer Motorola Edge series model for extended software support.
+For buyers: The Motorola Edge 50 in 2026 is an excellent choice for someone on a budget who values a clean Android experience, a vibrant display, and reliable performance for everyday tasks.
+It’s ideal if you don’t need the absolute latest software updates or cutting-edge camera performance.
+Aim for a unit in “Like New” or “Good” condition with at least 85% battery health, ideally with the original box and charger.
+Expect to pay in the ₹10,000 – ₹16,000 range for a well-maintained unit.
+If your budget stretches slightly higher, consider looking at a newer Motorola Edge model for extended software support and improved performance.

 Personalized estimate